 The Cajun-spiced honey butter is the real star of the show here, adding a rich, savory flavor that perfectly complements the tender and juicy salmon fillets.
 With bold flavors and a short cooking time, this dish is excellent for those who want to enjoy a tasty meal without spending hours in the kitchen.

 - Cajun Honey Butter: Combine melted butter, honey, chopped parsley, and Slap Ya Mamas Seasoning recipe to make a melted Cajun honey butter glaze.
+For a different variation, you can try hot honey lemon pepper sauce.

 - Salmon: I buy frozen fillets at Costco.
 However, if you have access to fresh fish, use that instead.
 I defrost the fillets in the fridge the night before for easy preparation the next day.